Hanabusa7/Snake-Game/README.md

 # Snake Game
 ### Game based on the famous Snake Game.
-Using Python and libraries in order to study codes.
+Using Python and libraries in order to study Python.
 #
 ### Features:
 * Moviment System